Kingston Medical Malpractice Attorney Discusses Hysterectomy ErrorsMedical Malpractice Mistakes

-All medical procedures, hysterectomies included, carry risk.
+As with all major medical procedures, hysterectomies carry risk.
 Those risks include:

 - Bladder injury